How to watch Game of Thrones season 8, episode 4 this Sunday

-At 82 heart-pounding minutes, The Long Night was the longest, darkest episode of Game of Thrones yet.
+At 82 heart-pounding minutes, The Long Night (season 8, episode 3) was the longest, darkest episode of Game of Thrones yet.
 I'll keep this spoiler-free in case you were busy warging last Sunday and missed the long-awaited Battle for Winterfell.
 Seriously, getting your Bran on is the only excuse I'll accept for not being in front of your TV for last week's episode.

 In either case, you'll need a way to watch HBO.
 Thankfully there are plenty of easy ways to subscribe, even if you don't have cable, starting with HBO Now and HBO Go.
 Note that CNET may get a share of revenue from the sale of the services featured on this page.